WELCOME TO

 'Hey Lookie' is

 very round, with petals usually recurving to accentuate this quality.
+Substance is heavy, giving rather a corduroy effect.
+The

-distinctive--rather a creamy champagne-pink and very smooth withal.
-The eye
+overall color is distinctive--rather a creamy champagne-pink and very

-is really what accentuates this fine bloom.
-As our picture exemplifies, the
+smooth withal.
+The eye is really what accentuates this fine bloom.
+As our

-effect is quite like a clover leaf in shape.
-Colorwise, the eye is a pure,
+picture exemplifies, the effect is quite like a clover leaf in shape.

-intense, dark purple set atop a green heart.
+Colorwise, the eye is a pure, intense, dark purple set atop a green heart.

 While some